lockeyo/Ionic-Framework-Resources/README.md

 # Ionic-Framework-Resources
-Ionic Framework Resources is a great overview for every Ionic Developer or someone who wants to be one in the future.
+A free collaborative list of awesome Ionic Framework resources.
+It's a great overview for every Ionic Developer or someone who wants to be one in the future.
+Feel free to contribute!
+Thanks in advance.

 More information will be added over time.